 To compare Lowe's vs. Home Depot prices, we drew up a list of items from flooring to lumber to mulch.
 We also priced out materials needed to build an outdoor deck.
 For the deck project, the pre-tax total was slightly lower at Lowe's: $1,368.31 vs. $1,382.50 at Home Depot.
 On our more general shopping list, 11 products were cheaper at Lowe's, with average savings of just over 13 percent.
 Home Depot undercut Lowe's on only 9 items, by an average of just over 9 percent.

 To compare the shopping experience at Lowe's and Home Depot, we visited stores in the same market area several times to see which one is the best place to shop.
-Although we had positive experiences at both, Lowe's offered better customer service overall.
+Although we had positive customer-service experiences at both, Lowe's offered better customer service overall.
 The sales associates at Lowe's seemed more experienced and provided more explanation than their Home Depot counterparts.
 Additionally, it was easier to locate and price out merchandise at Lowe's, where the aisles were more spacious and simpler to navigate.
 Home Depot's maze of shelves was overwhelming, with haphazard price signage and product organization.

 Home Depot offers some distinct advantages, however.
 It regularly holds free weekend workshops designed to familiarize DIYers with basic home improvement projects; Lowe's offers nothing comparable.
 Home Depot is also the best place to rent power tools and most locations offer a number of items, such as tile saws and floor strippers; Lowe's does not provide this service.

 In short, our comparison of Home Depot vs Lowe's finds that both offer good home improvement resources for the average consumer, and even for the professional.
 At the end of the day, which home-improvement store is the best place to shop, Lowe's or Home Depot, will depend on what you're looking for and the way your local store is stocked, staffed, and managed.

-Each retailer is relatively easy to find outside of major cities, with locations in all 50 states.
+Each home-improvement store is relatively easy to find outside of major cities, with locations in all 50 states.
 However, Home Depot, by a slight margin, is the largest home-improvement retailer.
 It operates more than 2,284 stores in the U.S., Canada, and Mexico.
 Lowe's has 1,777 stores in the same three countries.
 Home Depot also has more of a presence in more densely populated urban areas and suburbs, experts say.

 Home Depot and Lowe's compete aggressively for consumer dollars.
 We compared the cost (before tax) of 38 commonly purchased products that both Lowe's and Home Depot offer, and that were the same or very similar at both stores.
 These included building materials (such as lumber and drywall) as well as ceramic floor tile, wood flooring, blinds, mulch, paint, appliances, and basic tools.
 Both big box stores also have a number of additional departments, including hardware, plumbing, electrical, lighting, and more.

 Lowe's posted the lowest prices on 11 items from our list, including four types of interior paint ($4 less per gallon for house brand paint with flat, eggshell, or semi-gloss finish), engineered hardwood flooring (a difference of $2.37 per square foot), and bagged mulch (more than 30 percent savings).
 Home Depot bested Lowe's on 9 products, including basic ceramic floor tile (73 cents vs. 99 cents a square foot), sheets of drywall (5 percent less), and a few tools, such as a cordless drill (15 percent cheaper).
 The cost of the remaining 18 products was essentially the same at both stores (less than a 1 percent difference).

 Of course, which store has the better prices is subject to change and may vary by location.
 On appliances, especially, the regular (non-sale) prices we compared were nearly identical, but depending on the day, one store might drastically undercut the other.
-At the time of our price check, a Frigidaire side-by-side refrigerator at Lowe's was discounted to $150 less than its counterpart at Home Depot.
+At the time of our price check, a Frigidaire side-by-side refrigerator at Lowe's was discounted to $150 less than the counterpart that Home Depot sells.

 To get an idea how much we could expect to spend on a complete project at Lowe's vs Home Depot, we priced out the cost of building a 12-by-16-foot ground-level deck using a list of required tools and materials.
 Again, we noticed how similar the prices were at each store: Nine items cost the same and several others were priced within a few pennies.
 Yet Lowe's prevailed by a slight margin.
 The total cost of materials and tools for our backyard deck project rang up at $1,368.31 compared with $1,382.50 at Home Depot, a savings of $14.19.